 Zeolite type: tribomechanically activated clinoptilolite zeolite in fine powder form

-Mice were artificially induced to have "neurodermatitis".
+- Mice were artificially induced with "atopic dermatitis".

 Result:

-Zeolite was just as effective as the medical cream.
+- Zeolite was just as effective as the medical cream.

-No side effects , good skin tolerance.
+- No side effects, good skin compatibility.

 🧴 4.
-Cosmetic study: Zeolite protects against heavy metals (detox effect)
+Cosmetic Study: Zeolite protects against heavy metals (detox effect)

 A study investigated how well zeolite in skin creams can bind heavy metals such as nickel or lead.